Gossip Girl's Bangin' Series Finale

 Ivy Dickens gets her heart ripped out by Billy Baldwin.
 Nate (Chace Crawford) and the Spectator live to publish another day.

 Dorota drinks enough vodka to kill a small horse.
 The Kristen Bell wink.
 The Vanessa and Juliet cameos.
-Little Harry.
+Little Henry.
 A fairy-tale wedding.

 Lisa Loeb and Rufus.

 Nothing was more fitting for a series finale than the revelation that Dan Humphrey (Penn Badgley) is the mighty pen behind Gossip Girl’s sword.
 Even though the long overdue admission did not deliver an earth-shattering experience (I guess the CW decided to leave that to the Mayans), Dan being the Upper East Side’s most infamous blogger makes perfect sense.

 Sure, I’ll admit I was a bit disappointed that my Nelly Yuki prediction turned out wrong.
 (Hey, it was my first article for the site, and I had to make a splash!).
 But I quickly got over the sting, thanks to the flawless breakdown of how Dan schemed his way to the top — a confession he makes to Serena (Blake Lively) during the second best scene of the season (Sorry.
 There's still no topping Nate's right hook to Humphrey's face on Thanksgiving.).

 Dan’s story is augmented by some vintage video we’ve never seen before.
 The gang’s all hanging at a Constance Billard-St. Jude party, dressed and coifed like it’s 2007 (This begs the question: did the CW film the flashback recently or did it have the footage in stock?).